The Water Tower: Innovation Starts Here

 Become an Underserved Utility Center of Excellence

 We look forward to working alongside our esteemed partners and collaborators to provide meaningful solutions for the water industry.
+Thank you for your continued support as we build a stronger water future together.

-History
+Our History

 Gwinnett County has a long-standing reputation for proactive leadership, especially when it comes to water.
 The F. Wayne Hill Water Resources Facility, built in the early 2000s, remains one of the most advanced water reclamation facilities on the Eastern Seaboard.
 To build on that momentum in water innovation, the County Commission and Department of Water Resources leaders saw the need for an innovation center in Gwinnett to provide resources for the County and beyond.
 Thus, The Water Tower was born.